 If you are currently overseas, please look at the virtual tours and information on our halls pages to help you choose which halls to apply for.
 If you need any further information then please contact us.

 You do not need to have a visa in order to apply for your accommodation.

-Please see the Policies and Contracts page for our full contract terms and conditions.
+Please see the Policies and Contracts page for our full contract and allocation terms and conditions.